 The legal enrolment criteria are applicable to the programme.
 The programme has a sufficient tutoring for students in place; the first year mentoring groups contribute significantly to this.
-Lecturers are competent, qualified, enthusiastic and active in research.
+Lecturers are competent, qualified, enthusiastic and active in practice as well as research.
 The committee is positive about the teaching assistants and supports the continuous investment in their didactical training.